Irek-h/JWT_CaDS/README.md

 ### Lab machine

-Machine used in cracking has Kali as operating system and following parameters:
+Machine used in cracking has Kali as the operating system and the following parameters:
 ![obraz](https://user-images.githubusercontent.com/82705344/148592865-07467b65-dc55-4590-ad8e-0971d0067533.png)

 ### Brute Force Secret

-Brute forcing the most commonly used symmetric algorithm HMACSHA256 is fairly easy, as long as password is not long and complicated it will be broken.
+Brute forcing the most commonly used symmetric algorithm HMACSHA256 is fairly easy, as long as the password is not long and complicated it will be broken.
 HS256
 ![obraz](https://user-images.githubusercontent.com/82705344/147357754-2e22cabc-cc5d-412e-8c71-63a1abd3e898.png)
 ![obraz](https://user-images.githubusercontent.com/82705344/147357878-cc80b8aa-e6de-4123-ba48-4aba74d4db1f.png)